 The main point here, though, is that, as new moral opportunities to help each other arise, we feel them, however unconsciously.
 Given this, we naturally feel good when and if we act on them, and the opposite when and if we don't.
-Changes in these opportunities in recent decades – often the result of advances in communications, transportation, and many other technologies – often occur outside our immediate participation or control – as does the often quite sudden awareness that as a result now we could do things to help people in lands far distant to our [tip:own=Including acts of kindness, consideration, and understanding previously impossible during thousands of years of human social interaction.].
+Changes in these opportunities in recent decades – often the result of advances in communications, transportation, and many other technologies – often occur outside our immediate participation or control – as does the often quite sudden awareness that as a result now we could do things to help people in lands far distant to our own, including acts of kindness, consideration, and understanding previously impossible during thousands of years of necessarily far more competitive human social interaction.

-At first, of course, it's normal to be overwhelmed by such changes.
-But after a while, what we are all left with is a series of choices.
+At first, of course, it's normal to be overwhelmed by such a quick and massive change in conditions.
+But after a while, what we are all left with is a new and much larger set larger set of behavioral choices.

-Of course, this idea runs smack into our cherished belief that each person not only ought to be free to become as wealthy as he or she is capable of becoming, but then also utterly [tip: free=tax-free?] to spend it however she or he wishes, as long as this breaks no obvious civil or criminal [tip:laws.=Gratuitous morality is patently not the issue here.]
+Of course, this idea runs smack into our cherished belief that each person not only ought to be free to become as wealthy as he or she is capable of becoming, but then also substantially free to spend it however she or he wishes, as long as this keeps within the law.

-This view remains the norm, even though many if not most of our richest citizens give money to charity, or to other worthy [tip:causes.= Whether their motives are intrinsically moral, or just social, or both, often if not always becomes a moot point.]
+This view pretty much remains the norm, particularly in conservative circles, even though many if not most of our richest citizens give money to charity, or to other worthy causes.

 But in light of the moral consideration raised earlier, all of this brings up questions about the roots and character of this kind of freedom.
-I think of myself as staunch a defender of individual rights and freedom as anyone, and have always tended to strongly agree with those who believe that any totalitarian-style regime, whether leftist or [tip: fascist,=Whether these are actually opposites is another interesting subject, and another essay.] is and should be destined to fail because, at heart, people need to be free.
+I think of myself as staunch a defender of individual rights and freedom as anyone, and have always tended to strongly agree with those who believe that any totalitarian-style regime is and should be destined to fail because, at heart, people need to be "free."

 Nevertheless, looking back on our recent history here in the West, and particularly in the US, on closer examination don't we mainly contextualize the word in terms of "freedom from"?
 Sure, somewhere in there the phrase "the pursuit of happiness" holds a prominent position.
 But freedom of religion really means freedom from persecution, freedom of the press means freedom from being silenced, and so on.
 None of these are bad things; quite the contrary.
 At the time of their formation into the laws of the land, they stood as great strides forward in the history of civilization.

-But I think it's also fair to say that these ideas crystallized and were embedded into law at least three or four centuries before we had achieved the technologies that, as Fuller noted, would allow all the world's citizens, not just the posterity of a relatively lucky few colonists in North [tip: America,= and some of those in other nations who more or less followed in the same constitutional mode.] to prosper.
-In short, even as "enlightened" US citizens today, our still-traditional notions of freedom are lodged in a worldview in which nearly perpetual war and mostly inevitable [tip: scarcity=With all their attendant imprecations on people's lives.] were just assumed to be the norm.
+But I think it's also fair to say that these ideas crystallized and were embedded into law at least three or four centuries before we had achieved the technologies that, as Fuller noted, would allow all the world's citizens, not just the posterity of a relatively lucky few colonists in North America, and their emulators, to prosper.
+In short, even as "enlightened" US citizens today, our still-traditional notions of freedom are lodged in a worldview in which nearly perpetual war and mostly inevitable scarcity, with all their attendant imprecations on people's lives, were just assumed to be the norm.
 Now, as stated above, I don't consider myself a "socialist," or for that matter, an "ist" of any sort.
 I do, however, now strongly tend to see our more traditional idea of freedom as somewhat outmoded – at least temporarily – in so far as it often seems to stand clearly in the way of a technologically renewed and greatly empowered universal application of The Golden Rule.

-To their credit in my view, many people of great wealth have already voiced a willingness to give out large amounts of that wealth to help the millions of poor and malnourished around the world.
+To their credit, in my view, many people of great wealth have already voiced a willingness to give out large amounts of that wealth to help the millions of poor and malnourished around the world.
 Many of these have actually done and are still doing so.
-In addition, arithmetically speaking at least, there are probably more utter pacifists alive today than ever [tip:before=particularly if we were add all those who wish an end to war, but dare not express it publicly.]– people who intuitively understand that a planet truly working together in a focused and humane way could, indeed, probably put an end to war within two or three generations.
+In addition, arithmetically speaking at least, there are probably more utter pacifists alive today than ever, particularly if we were add all those who wish an end to war, but dare not express it publicly – people who intuitively understand that a planet truly working together applying today's technologies in a focused and humane way could, indeed, probably put an end to war within two or three generations.

 And so the heart of The Golden Rule continues to be largely lost, despite the fervent efforts of a relatively few valiant people who get that, technologically, we have moved far beyond what was, arguably, more than fair and reasonable for the "freedom loving" colonial mindset of 1776 – a habit of thinking which, for all its undeniable good points, was still largely mired in the darkness of ancient historical struggles.